 A replacement structure was approved in October, 1967, but the plan was not made public until April, 1968, with demolition occurring in July.
-The much smaller, 16 by 36 feet, structure went up quickly but was not used for very long, due to decreasing traffic and changes in operations due to the Burlington Northern merger in 1970.
+The much smaller (16′ by 36′) structure went up quickly but was not used for very long, due to decreasing traffic and changes in operations due to the Burlington Northern merger in 1970.
 The last order for train operations was sent from the depot on September 19, 1974 and it was demolished soon after.
 NP Trainmaster Don Dahl reflected on railroading in Kirkland, past and present, in an ESJ article the following week.
 The second depot’s concrete pad still stands on the site and, as of 2020, there is a picnic shelter with historical artifacts and information boards, planned for the site.
 The Kirkland Rotary Club is spearheading this work, especially Dave Aubry.

 Kirkland Avenue, aka NE 80th Street, crossed the LWBL at grade just north of the depot.
 Because this was the main route out of town to Rose Hill and Redmond, there was substantial traffic (for the era) and safety became a concern.
-As part of constructing State Highway 2D, (today’s Kirkland Way), the State of Washington asked the NP in May, 1926 to share the cost of creating an underpass, to avoid traffic crossing the railroad at grade.
+As part of constructing State Highway 2D, (today’s Kirkland Way), King County asked NP in late 1925 to share the cost of creating an under-crossing, to avoid traffic crossing the railroad at grade.
 The NP agreed in January 1926 but the bridge wasn’t completed until late 1927, along with the road surface underneath.
 This structure was later known as Bridge 17 (closest milepost).
 The Northern Pacific herald on the west side of the bridge was repainted by an unknown railfan sometime after the Northern Pacific became the Burlington Northern but is thought to be in the style of what was previously on the structure.